Blog

 Clinical note: Pediatric visits routinely include screening for mental, emotional, and behavioral concerns; ask your pediatrician about current recommendations (American Academy of Pediatrics).

-Safety note (U.S.): If your child is at risk of harming themselves or others, call 911 (or your local emergency number).
-For immediate support, contact the 988 Suicide & Crisis Lifeline—available 24/7 by call, text, or chat.
+Safety note (U.S.): For immediate mental health crisis support, contact the 988 Suicide & Crisis Lifeline, available 24/7 by call, text, or chat.

 Credit: my.clevelandclinic.org